Classiebawn Castle, Mullaghmore, Co.Sligo (The Mountbattens' holiday home in Ireland)

-ABOVE: Mountbatten and his family on board "Shadow V"
+Mountbatten (seated left) and his family on board "Shadow V"

-BELOW: The other victims of the explosion -
+The other innocent victims of the explosion -

 (left to right) Doreen, The Dowager Lady Brabourne (aged 83yrs);